Rarotonga Southern Cook Islands, Cook Islands Travel Guide

 Rarotonga does not have natural hot springs.
 Focus instead on island-based natural therapies and ocean experiences.

-Find a quiet spot on the beach or by the lagoon for an early morning yoga or meditation session.
+Find a quiet spot on the beach or by the coastal lake for an early morning yoga or meditation session.
 The peaceful atmosphere enhances your practice.

 Look for treatments that incorporate local components such as coconut oil for an authentic wellness experience.